cad-polito-it/byron/docs/pypi.md

 ## Documentation

-Some HOWTO's and examples are available as Jupyter notebooks in the [examples directory](https://github.com/cad-polito-it/byron/tree/pre-alpha/examples/notebooks).
+None yet, but some HOWTO's and examples [are available](https://github.com/cad-polito-it/byron/tree/alpha/examples) in the repo.

 ## Contacts